pravkp85/SpringBootApplication/README.md

 # SpringBootApplication
-Trying to practice spring boot
+Trying to practice spring boot application with REST endpoints.